minifast/minifast/README.md

 Ministry of Velocity
 ====================

-A website to celebrate our sovreign state.
+A website to celebrate our sovereign state.

 Installation